Last Updated on

 But why the razzle dazzle?
 Dazzle camouflage, or ‘razzle dazzle’, was used in the First World War and, to some extent, in the Second.
 The aim was to disguise ships by means of geometric patterns and shapes, breaking up a vessel’s shape, making it hard to identify as well as difficult to judge its range, speed and course.
 The inspiration is usually attributed to artist Norman Wilkinson whilst he was serving as a naval officer, though some sources say that biologist Sir John Graham Kerr suggested it to Churchill years before.
 You can get an idea how it works by trying to take a bead on something in stripes, such as a pair of pyjamas, in the wild.

 In any event, artist and designer Sir Peter Blake, probably best known for designing the album cover for the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band, was commissioned to dazzle a Mersey ferry.
 He certainly did.
 Sir Peter called his design, Everybody Razzle Dazzle.
 MV Snowdrop (previously MV Woodchurch, launched in Devon in 1959) was duly decorated for an initial period of 18 months, from April 2015 to December 2016.
-However, Mersey Travel, who run the ferries, tell me that the decision was taken to extend the commission to mark the centenary of the end of the First World War.
-So in late 2018/early 2019, MV Snowdrop will return to her original colours.
+However, Mersey Travel, which runs the ferries, told me that the decision was taken to extend the commission to mark the centenary of the end of the First World War.
+So, MV Snowdrop was due to return to her original colours in late 2018/early 2019.
+But, the Razzle Dazzle Ferry proved to be so popular that it was subsequently decided to keep the colourful paint-job until Snowdrop is taken out of service to make way for a new Mersey Ferry in the future.

 I’m delighted, and proud, to have experienced Snowdrop in her razzle dazzle décor – an enormous piece of moving artwork – and to have travelled on a ferry ‘cross the Mersey.
 It’s just a boat, of course – until you turn off your mind, relax, and float downstream.